Saturday, July 20, 2024

 • For my own edification: I should never expect pin assignments from Eagle to match much of anything in Kicad.

-• Using imported footprints and symbols in a single new project worked, but as soon as I used the part in a different project things occasionally broke.
+• Using imported footprints and symbols in a single new imported project worked, but as soon as I used the part in a different project things often broke.

 • Meaning: traces to cathodes went to anodes, traces to transistor emitters went to collectors, traces to a pot wiper went to something other than a wiper--all bad news.